annalinneajohansson82/hermes-defuddle/README.md

 ## Features

-- **Free & local** — no API key, no external service, no credits
+- **Free & local**
 - **Clean markdown** — strips nav, sidebars, ads, and other boilerplate
 - **Rich metadata** — title, description, domain, language, word count, author, publish date
-- **No truncation** — returns full page content (unlike cloud providers that cap at ~5K chars).
+- **No truncation** — returns full page content.
 Note: the Hermes dispatcher's LLM-processing stage may still summarize or compress long content when an auxiliary model is available; this is a dispatcher-level concern, not a provider limitation.
 - **Parallel extraction** — multiple URLs fetched concurrently via asyncio

 ## Requirements